bentoml/BentoVLLM/deepseek-r1-distill-llama3.1-8b-tool-calling/README.md

 ```

 > [!NOTE]
-> There is also the following deployment config that you can also use for `deepseek-ai/DeepSeek-R1-Distill-Llama-8B` if you have enough resources on BentoCloud.
+> You can also use the following deployment config for `deepseek-ai/DeepSeek-R1-Distill-Llama-8B`.
 Please contact us to set it up in your cloud environment:
 >
 > ```bash
 >
 > # tp-4.yaml
-> bentoml deploy service:VLLM -f tp-4.yaml
+> bentoml build -f tp-4.yaml -o tag | sed 's/__tag__://' | xargs bentoml deploy
 >
 > ```